dimanikulin/dimanikulin/AIForSWArchitects_en.md

 ## Round 2

-So It did provide a lot of output but output was not aligned well with real Business Case.
+So It did provide first a lot of output but output was not aligned well with real Business Case.
 And I thought the reason of being output too common and not aligned eith Business Case - the Business Case itself as it also was too common.

 And new version of [business case](./AIForSWArchitects_BusinessCase_Round2_en.md) appeared with more details and much more targeted.

-Cause the [Assistance model](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) has been updating (in dev state) I have had to update my [business case](./AIForSWArchitects_BusinessCase_Round2_en.md) in progress of assitance.
+The result I have put into [Round 1](./AIForSWArchitects_Assistance_Round2.md).

 ## Round 3

 # Conclusion

 For each work I performed I noticed the time I spent and here a full table to describe that.

+TODO to put a links to documets

 | # | Name                 | Time Spent | Description   |
 | - | ---------------------|------------|:-------------:|